+A stumbling block would not be a very effective one if it was at all noticeable.
+Even a mediocre stumbling block needs to be hidden.
 A wicked stumbling block has to be incredibly hidden.
 Deadly, precisely because it mimics a clear path.
-Otherwise it would be obvious and therefore not stumbled upon, and therefore not at all wicked.
-Either that or the one walking the path has to be massively blind.
-Or both.
-And the most tragic part: The Walker places the stumbling block in front of himself.
-Hides the clear path from himself.
-Now that’s wicked!
+Otherwise it would be obvious, not stumbled upon, and therefore, only a block in the road to go around.
+In a sense, it is just the same to say stumbling will inevitably occur when the one walking the path is massively blind but arrogantly thinks he isn't.
+And the most wicked part: The blind and arrogant Walker places the stumbling block in front of himself.
+Hides a clear path from his own self.
 That is why the stumbling block looks just like God.

 You objectified Thinking and Actions.
 You rationalized when rationality was not yours to set before you as a thing of highest value, then prostitute yourselves unto.